 50 Cheap Potluck Recipes

-Everyone loves a good potluck.
-Especially a potluck that is perfectly balanced, with sufficient main courses, side dishes, and of course, desserts.
+You know a potluck is a good potluck when it’s a perfectly balanced mix of main courses, side dishes, and of course, desserts.

-I decided to compile a list of 50 recipes for a potluck.
+This is a compilation of 50 recipes perfectly suited for a potluck.
 These ideas are hand picked for church potlucks, but many of the recipes will also work for:

 - Office potlucks